 An Artix service endpoint is a service built using Artix, and described using WSDL.
-The endpoint can be implemented using C++, JAX-RPC, JAX-WS, or even a scripting language, such as JavaScript.
+The endpoint can be implemented using C++.
 However, its main characteristic is that it can be described in WSDL, and classified as a service, which can therefore be consumed.
 The Artix AmberPoint Agent provides a WSDL contract describing the endpoint that is being monitored.